-When arguing with nutrition professionals about diet, it can be hard to get your point across.
+When arguing about nutrition, it can be hard to get your point across.

-When the topic of low-carb turns up, they tend to dismiss it, call it a “fad” diet and say that it is either harmful or impossible to stick to.
+When the topic of low-carb turns up, many people dismiss it, call it a “fad” diet and say that it is either harmful or impossible to stick to.

-Here are 10 things dietitians say about low-carb diets that just don’t make sense.
+Here are 10 things people say about low-carb diets that just don’t make sense.

 1. Low Carb Diets Are Hard to Stick to